Latest News

 The combination of lower sales prices and higher transit costs can not only erode profits, but also affect exporter creditworthiness.
 Longer journeys may require short-term credit because they will tie up cash flow for longer.

-The overall risk of LNG exporters will increase if they shift from servicing only cash-rich European customers to soliciting the demand of firms with weaker credit ratings in emerging markets.
-This may also result in a rise in the cost for credit lines.
+The overall risk of LNG exporters will increase if they shift from servicing only cash-rich European customers to attracting demand from emerging markets firms with lower credit ratings.
+This may also result in higher credit line costs.

 TRADE TENSIONS